Rangers pound 6 homers, 12 extra-base hits, rout Twins 18-4

 Porter also ejected Minnesota pitcher Addison Reed for an argument after the eighth.

-Mazara hit four homers in the three-game series, at least one in each game.
-Jake Cave nearly matched Mazara when he hit his third homer in three games into the right-field seats in the eighth inning against Eddie Butler, who finished the game for his second save.
+Jake Cave hit his third homer in three games into the right-field seats in the eighth inning against Eddie Butler, who finished the game for his second save.

 Gimenez moved from first to the mound in the ninth and allowed five runs, including homers by Mazara and Drew Robinson.
 Gimenez himself hit a two-run homer in the ninth.